 You should begin fertilizing a couple of months after potting your plant.
-Up until then, the nutrients within the soil will be enough to keep the plant healthy, but by the end of the second month it’s likely the majority of them will be used up.
+Up until then, the nutrients within the soil will be enough to keep the plant healthy.

 Fertilizers come in liquid, stick, tablet, slow-release, and granular forms.
 For indoor plants, the best fertilizer options are liquid and slow release.
 Pills and sticks have trouble distributing nutrients throughout the soil, and granular is made for outdoor use.